Alexjs95/Laravel-Website-Advanced-Features/README.md

 Googlmapper by Brad Cornford to display users location ALB with SSL using AWS certificate manager
-Lavacharts displaying a bar chart showing users how many topics posted per week, makes use of Carbon to get dates
+Lavacharts displaying a bar chart showing users how many topics posted per week, makes use of Carbon to get dates Google ReCaptcha on registration page
+Added Gravatar to be displayed once user logs in